williamreidVersion1/TGCO-May2025-Answer/README.md

 •	After submissions, teams will have 3 mins to present their solutions,

-•	Presentations should include showing the working solutions, and talking about the coding choices teams made, including why things have been done a certain way.
+•	Presentations should include showing the working solutions and talking about the coding choices teams made, including why things have been done a certain way.

 •	Judges will get 3mins to ask questions if they feel is necessary.

 •	Teams will be assigned presentation slots in a random order.

-•	After all teams have showed the Judges will pick a winner.
+•	After all teams have presented the Judges will pick a winner.

 •	The use of the internet to look up syntax/language features is allowed.
-However, the use of chatCPT/AI tools to produce the whole solution is not in sprint of the competition.
+However, the use of ChatCPT/AI tools to produce the whole solution is not in the spirit of the competition.

 # Judging Cretia